-“Vocabulary and Grammar of Interactive Swarms” is the title of my Bachelor thesis at the Weißensee School of Art and Design and investigated the creative potential of swarms: Which media, information and rules connect individuals to an organism that perceives and reacts collectively?
+2018 “Vocabulary and Grammar of Interactive Swarms” is the title of my Bachelor thesis at the Weißensee School of Art and Design and investigated the creative potential of swarms: Which media, information and rules connect individuals to an organism that perceives and reacts collectively?
+Virtual test series made it possible to systematically explore constellations and rules and examine their functional and aesthetic potential.
+A physical swarm of shining cones that can communicate with each other with light was developed as an example.

 My thesis starts with a theoretical analysis of the factors that make interactive swarms.
 After extensive research, I concluded that interactive swarms are based on specific parameters of infrastructure, communication etc.